SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/sa-spec-tramo.md

 choose an acceptable ARIMA model.
 The available actions that can be performed in the case of a non-admissible decomposition are:

-- *None* – when the model does not accept an admissible decomposition, no approximation is made, which means that no decomposition is performed by SEATS
+- *None* – when the model does not accept an admissible decomposition, no approximation is made, which means that no decomposition is performed by SEATS.
 - *Legacy* – when the model does not accept an admissible decomposition, it is automatically replaced with a decomposable one.
 The forecasts of the components obtained from SEATS with a new ARIMA model (sum of the components forecasts) will not add to the series forecast of the model passed by TRAMO.
 - *Noisy* – a new ARIMA model is obtained by adding a white noise to the non-admissible model estimated by TRAMO.
 In this case, the forecasts of the series from TRAMO and from SEATS are the same; also the sum of the components forecasts is the same as the forecast of the series with the TRAMO model.